bertamate2001stud/amk_kisokos/README.md

-# KCMBOT
+# AMKBot

-A bot that answers question in Out of Office time.
+A bot that answers questions about university

 This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.